rbachawal/project1/cortexstyle.md

       mutex, which is already finalized by another thread (A).

       iii.
-A general rule of thumb is that object creation and destruction should be protected by "existential lock(s)", with a life-time longer than that of the object.
+A general rule of thumb is that object creation and destruction should be protected by "existential lock(s)", with a lifetime longer than that of the object.

       </p>
       </details>

-## Code organization guidelines
+## Code Organization Guidelines

 The following is not a substitute for design guidelines, which are defined elsewhere.

 <details>
-  <summary>For Guidelines!</summary>
+  <summary>Click here to view!</summary>
   <p>

 Traditional code organization techniques, taught in universities, include modularity, layering, information hiding, and maintaining abstraction boundaries.
-They tend to produce code, which is easy to modify and re-factor, and are, hence, very important.
-Their utility is highest in the projects that experience constant frequent modifications.
-Such projects (or phases of projects) cannot be long.
-In a long term project, where code lives around for many years, different considerations start playing an increasing role.
+They tend to produce code, which is easy to modify and refactor, and are, hence, very important.
+Their utility is highest in projects that experience constant frequent modifications.
+Such projects (or phases of projects) cannot belong.
+In a long-term project, where code lives around for many years, different considerations start playing an increasing role.

 Consider an example.
-In a project that is in a stable phase, i.e., sees relatively infrequent addition of the new features, most typical use of source code by a programmer is bug analysis.
+In a project that is in a stable phase, i.e., sees relatively infrequent addition of the new features, the most typical use of source code by a programmer is bug analysis.
 That is starting from a failure report (or performance degradation, or test failure) a programmer looks through the area of code that is most likely to be the culprit.
 Failing to find the problem here